 If you’ve ever been to Mexico, then you are aware of how seriously they take their tequila consumption.

 While avid drinkers along the Texas/Mexico border like to argue over who crafted the first margarita, we’re here to enlighten you on where you can find the best versions of this vividly colored and flavored beverage.

 In its simplest form, a classic margarita is a mixture of tequila, Triple Sec or Cointreau, a squeeze of fresh lime juice, and a salted rim.
-[In fact, the International Bartenders Association lists the recipe for margaritas as: 1.18 ounces of tequila, 0.68 ounces of Cointreau and 0.5 ounces fresh lime juice.]
+[In fact, the International Bartenders Association lists the recipe for margaritas as: 1.18 ounces of tequila, 0.68 ounces of Cointreau, and 0.5 ounces of fresh lime juice.]
 Across Southeast Texas, several area eateries have gussied up the average ‘rita to be so much more.
-We’re talking next level drinking here.
+We’re talking next-level drinking here.

 Rancho Grande Bar & Grill

 We begin our journey in Mid-County.
 With Cinco de Mayo fast approaching, there is no doubt that margaritas are in your near future.

 At Rancho Grande Bar & Grill in Port Arthur, patrons can enjoy affordable, jumbo-sized sugary and tangy versions 7-days a week.
 After a long day, what more could you ask for?

 Whether it’s a mixture of watermelon, berry, mango, or even spicy jalapeno, the only problem you’ll have here is figuring out which margarita to order first.